‘Āinakūkoʻa O Waiohuli Kai

 ‘Āinakūkoʻa O Waiohuli Kai is a wetland restoration project with a focus on traditional Hawaiian cultural practices, ecosystem function, and community stewardship.
 Through a community of committed volunteers, the project is removing invasive plants, establishing native and canoe plants, creating educational signage, and initiating environmentally protective practices.
 Project leaders and volunteers from the community are providing the labor, removing invasive species, propagating and replanting the micro-zones, providing Hawaiian cultural education, and conducting beach and underwater clean-up.

-Reef Guardians is providing administrative and program management and fiscal sponsorship of the ‘Āinakūkoʻa O Waiohuli Kai project, which is funded by the County of Maui and located in a County park in south Kihei.
+Reef Guardians Hawaiʻi | Nā Kiaʻi Āpapa provided administrative and program management and fiscal sponsorship of the ‘Āinakūkoʻa O Waiohuli Kai project, which was funded by the County of Maui and located in a County park in south Kihei.
 Starr Environmental LLC conducted a flora and fauna survey, providing recommendations for plant removal and planting.
-Water quality specialists Aquanimity Now! is providing project management.
+Water quality specialists Aquanimity Now! provided project management.
 Other partners include Maui Ocean Center Marine Institute.
+This on-going project is led by Cody “Koko” Nemet Tuivaiti and updates can be found on their Facebook page.

 1949